 - IPPB Exam: The India Post Payments Bank Exam is open only for candidates with considerable experience in the government sector.
 It recruits higher management for IPPB under the Department of Posts.

 - NABARD Exam: The National Bank for Agriculture and Rural Development recruits Assistant Managers for their operations through this exam.

 Apart from these, various Private Sector Banks also release vacancies for clerical and Officer posts.
 But these do not conduct Bank exams for recruitment, rather opt for Application shortlisting and Interviews to appoint candidates.

 As banks are an attractive employment option in the modern economy, aspirants should prepare seriously for the examinations to beat the competition.

-Aspiring bankers can join BYJU’S Bank Exam Learning Program to learn the major banking concepts and ace the exam and embark on a highly enriching, successful and fulfilling career.
+Aspiring bankers can turn to BYJU’S to learn the major banking concepts and ace the exam and embark on a highly enriching, successful and fulfilling career.

 To know more about bank exams, please visit: